They say things come in threes!

 In trying to figure this one out I sought help from mentors who have been through similar thought processes to try and gain clarity.
 These discussions broke down into 3 key questions;

 What are my wants and needs?

 If you haven’t ever made a list of these things I would highly recommend it as it allows you to develop a picture of what direction you would like to head in.

-Your needs are the non-negotiables that are strongly tied into your core values, whether that be spending time with family, weekends to see friends etc they are specific to you.
-Your wants are what you desire such as financial freedom, to buy your first home etc.
+Your needs are the non-negotiables that are strongly tied to your core values, whether that be spending time with family, weekends to see friends, etc they are specific to you.
+Your wants are what you desire such as financial freedom, buying your first home, etc.